-Planning to date assumes a timeline which allows new unitary elections to take place in May 2022, with the new Mayoral Combined Authority elections in 2023.
+The District and Borough Councils are proposing a timeline which allows new unitary authorities to be established in April 2023, concurrently with the new Combined Authority.

 Nine implementation workstreams have been defined, with more collaborative detailed planning to be progressed subject to the next stage of engagement and consultation.